Jigsaws64/Jigsaws64.github.io/_posts/2024-07-30-HTB-BoardLight.md

 ![hostname set](/assets/images/HTB%20-%20BoardLight/IP%20set.png)

-With this piece of information, let's enumeration dub domains as these boxes often use virtual hosting to serve multiple applications on the same server
+With this piece of information, let's enumerate any sub-domains that may exist

 ```bash
 ffuf -u http://board.htb -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-20000.txt -H "Host: FUZZ.board.htb" -fs 15949
 ```

-- `-fs` to filter the size of 15949, so our screen does not flooded
+- `-fs` to filter the size of 15949, so we only get valid responses

 ![CRM](/assets/images/HTB%20-%20BoardLight/CRM.png)

 We see the subdomain `crm`.
-Let's add that to our local dns file from earlier and navigate to that domain
+Let's add that to our local dns file from earlier so we can resolve that domain

 ![etchost2](/assets/images/HTB%20-%20BoardLight/etchosts2.png)

-Navigating to crm.board.htb shows us this page
+Navigating to crm.board.htb shows us this the following application

 ![Dolibarr](/assets/images/HTB%20-%20BoardLight/Dolibarr.png)

-Doing a quick google tells us this application Dolibarr is n open source ERP & CRM application.
+Doing a quick google tells us the application Dolibarr is n open source ERP & CRM application

-Anyway, the first thing we notice is a version number.
-Let's google this version number and see if any exploits come up
+The first thing we notice is a version number.
+Let's do some sesearch into this version `17.0.0`

 ![Exploit Found](/assets/images/HTB%20-%20BoardLight/Dolibarr%20Exploit%20Github.png)